bclswl0827/n0w0n.com/posts/the_60000_usd_patch_is_a_triumph.md

 <!--more-->

-## A Software-Level Approach to The Issue
+## A Kernel-Level Approach to the Issue

 From the above schematic and the [TPT7487 datasheet](http://file.3peakic.com.cn:8080/product/Datasheet_TPT7487-TPT7488.pdf), it became clear that when the CM4_RS485_n_DTR (where n = [1, 2, 3]) pins are low, the transceiver enters receive mode; when they are high, the chip switches to transmit mode.